 Our ways of living have severe consequences for future generations.
 PwC’s Low Carbon Economy Index 2019 report highlights that the reduction in global carbon intensity continues to fall short of the rate needed to meet the targets pledged in the 2015 Paris Agreement.
 We must take measures to limit our carbon footprint.

 Some businesses have already embarked on this challenging journey and 47 companies in Ireland including PwC have signed the Low Carbon Pledge.
-The signatories commit to halving their Scope 1 & 2 greenhouse gas emission intensity by 2030.
+The signatories commit to halving their Scope 1 and 2 greenhouse gas emission intensity by 2030.